ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ## Deploy a metric-server service that you can fully configure

 The other embedded service disabled in your K3s cluster deployment is the metrics-server.
 This service scrapes resource usage data from your cluster nodes and offers it through its API.
 The problem with the embedded metrics-server, and with any other embedded service included in K3s, is that you cannot change their configuration directly.
-You can adjust what's configurable through the parameters you can set to the K3s service itself, or make manual temporary changes through `kubectl`.
+You can adjust what is configurable through the parameters you can set to the K3s service itself, or make manual temporary changes through `kubectl`.

 In particular, the embedded metrics-server comes with a default configuration that is not adequate for the setup of your K3s cluster.
 Since you cannot change the default configuration permanently, it is better to deploy the metrics-server independently in your cluster, but with the proper configuration already set in it.